enspiral/handbook/contributing.md

  * If you have edit permissions follow the [Gitbooks based workflow](#gitbooks-based-workflow)

- * If you don't have edit permissions ask one of the [maintainers](https://github.com/orgs/enspiral/teams/handbook) to make you a fellow maintainer. f you want to get started and are familiar with github follow the [Github based workflow](#github-based-workflow)
+ * If you don't have edit permissions ask one of the [maintainers](https://github.com/orgs/enspiral/teams/handbook) to make you a fellow maintainer.
+If you want to get started and are familiar with github follow the [Github based workflow](#github-based-workflow)

- * Once a maintainer has merged in your contribution they will make you a handbook maintainer and you will have edit and merge permissions.
+ * People who contribute will become handbook maintainers

  * If you want to modify an agreement document you will first need to follow the process outlined in the [decisions agreement](http://handbook.enspiral.com/decisions_agreement.html)

+## Gitbooks based workflow

+If you already have edit permissions you can use the [Gitbooks workflow](https://help.gitbook.com/editor/draft.html).

 ## Github based workflow